 Also, the modified MSW effect caused by the curvature of spacetime has been discussed in \cite{Zhang}.
-In some kinds of scalar-tensor dark energy theories, the quintessence interacts with matter through a conformal coupling \cite{mat1,mat2,mat3}.
-This coupling results in the screening effect, e.g. in the Chameleon \cite{Khoury:2003aq,Khoury:2003rn,Waterhouse:2006wv,Tsujikawa:2009yf,Burrage:2017qrf} or the Symmetron\cite{Hinterbichler:2011ca,sad3,Honardoost:2017hpj} model.
+In some kinds of scalar-tensor dark energy theories, the quintessence, which interacts with matter through a conformal coupling, can be a source of curvature of spacetime \cite{mat1,mat2,mat3}.
+This coupling results in the screening effect, e.g., in the Chameleon \cite{Khoury:2003aq,Khoury:2003rn,Waterhouse:2006wv,Tsujikawa:2009yf,Burrage:2017qrf} or the Symmetron\cite{Hinterbichler:2010es,Hinterbichler:2011ca,sad3,Honardoost:2017hpj} models.

-The present paper explores the indirect influence of matter on the neutrino flavor change process through a scalar field which is coupled to both the matter and neutrinos.
+The present paper explores the indirect influence of matter on the neutrino flavor change process through a scalar field that is coupled to both the matter and neutrinos.
 In section \ref{sec2}, we analyze the covariant formulation of the phase shift in the vacuum.
 Corrections to the neutrino quantum mechanical phase difference and oscillation probability related to the curved spacetime and in the presence of a scalar field are explicitly calculated by the WKB approach in this section.
 The explicit forms of the oscillation phase in the presence of the Chameleon and Symmetron scalar fields are obtained in section \ref{sec3}.
-Modified weak interactions with electrons inside the solar matter which affects the flavor conversion process, dubbed the MSW effect, is presented in section \ref{sec4}.
+Modified weak interaction with electrons inside the solar matter, which affects the flavor conversion process is presented in section \ref{sec4}.
 We finally summarize our results in section \ref{sec5} through some numerical examples.
 The paper's results will be compared with the SNO + SK \cite{Zyla:2020zbs} and the Borexino \cite{Agostini:2018uly} data for the MSW-LMA (Large Mixing Angle) survival probability.
 The detailed calculations for screening mechanisms are also provided in Appendix \ref{app1}: Appendix \ref{subapp1}, which contains all calculations for the Chameleon scalar field, and the treatment of the Symmetron field is presented in Appendix \ref{subapp2}.
-A brief review of neutrino self-energy calculations is given in section \ref{app2}.

 Throughout this paper we use units $\hbar=c=1$ and metric signature $(-,+,+,+)$.